 My goal was to present my materials before the decision to go through with an expensive venture was made.

 This project really set me up as a CSS and HTML builder.
 While building out a full prototype, I worked alongside the programmers so I knew what priorities they needed to complete the work on time.
-Clients were most interested in presenting products in a straight-forwad manner with little fluff.
-We had only a few colors and fonts to work with. view site
+Clients were most interested in presenting products in a straight-forward manner with little fluff.
+We had only a few colors and fonts to work with: VIEW SITE

-This collection of tri-folds are corporate specific; clean and short, precise descriptions.
-These were conceived out of the notion that most wholesale insurance borker companies do not have an in-house designer to produce collateral on an as-need basis.
-I wanted to provide the brokers with solid materials that aid them in enforcing their visit with key wordage supporting what the company does as well as offer something visually stimulating:
+This collection of tri-folds are corporate specific; clean with precise descriptions.
+These were conceived out of the notion that most wholesale insurance broker companies do not have an in-house designer to produce collateral on an as-need basis.
+I wanted to provide the brokers with solid materials to aid them in enforcing their visit with key wordage supporting what the company does as well as offer something visually stimulating:

 Art Is Not Bricks Piled On Top Of Each Other

 It Is The Mortar That Sticks Us Together

 I put together a couple of concepts to show my thought process in designing a layout.